Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 fn main():
     call_it()  # => 5
 ```
 You can see that we captured the a variable (line 1) in the inner closure (line 2) and returned it to the outer function.
-Note that the closure has the function type: `f: fn() capturing -> Int`.
+Note that the closure has the function type: `f: fn() escaping -> Int`.

-The keyword capturing is necessary.
+The keyword escaping is necessary.

 ## 6.6 Functions with a variable number of arguments.
 This is indicated by prefixing the parameter name in the function header with *, for example args_w in the function my_func: